Create Your Lease Renewal Strategy

 Fortunately, you have property management platforms such as ManageCasa to help you keep your tenants properly informed and feeling good.

 Renewal Strategy Real Value: 2 Months Rent or 20% Rent Increase

-Renewing leases is a whole lot cheaper and less time consuming that trying to acquire a new tenant.
-We’ve touched on the cost of tenant turnover, but for quick reminder, consider 1 month of lost rent, cost of ads, time to show the unit, clean the unit, renovate or fix, along with onboarding, and it could equal 2 months rent at least.
+Renewing leases is a whole lot cheaper and less time-consuming than trying to acquire a new tenant.
+We’ve touched on the cost of tenant turnover, but for a quick reminder, consider 1 month of lost rent, cost of ads, time to show the unit, clean the unit, renovate or fix, along with onboarding, and it could equal 2 months rent at least.

 We’re not providing a form for you to fill out.
 We want you to think about your tenant retention strategy.
 Consider these points below, and then create an action plan that works for you and your staff.
 That’s a plan that will survive.